 📈 2.
 The development of NLP models

 🔄 3.
-The revolution through Transformer architecture
+The Revolution through Transformer Architecture

 🧠 4.
-BERT: A bidirectional model
+BERT: A Bidirectional Model

 BERT takes the performance of the Transformer architecture to a new level.
 The model is designed to capture the context of a word not just from left to right or right to left, but in both directions simultaneously.
-This allows BERT to consider the full context of a word within a sentence, resulting in significantly improved accuracy in language processing tasks.
+This allows BERT to consider the complete context of a word within a sentence, resulting in significantly improved accuracy in natural language processing tasks.

 🌐 5.
-Application of BERT in practice
+Practical Application of BERT

 📊 a) Text classification